 Tweetdraw will give you a random winner for a Twitter retweet or hashtag promotion.
 Enter the tweet URL to select a random retweet (you can only link to one tweet for this method).
 You can also choose a random tweet using a set hashtag – this is a better option if you’ve sent several tweets about the competition.

 GetComBot is an easy way to choose a winner for an Instagram comment prize draw.
 Simply give them your email address and a link to the Instagram post – you’ll shortly receive a link in your inbox to view a list of all the comments.
-Select options to specify if the winner had to tag 0, 1, 2 or 3 friends, and select the ‘Unique by user’ to ensure that only one comment is counted per entrant.
+Select options to specify if the winner had to tag 0, 1, 2 or 3 friends.
+Each comment will be a separate entry in the draw – if it’s only one comment allowed per entrant, select ‘Unique by user’ at the top.
 When you’re ready, click Get winner!

 7. Pick Giveaway Winner

 Perfect for bloggers who run comment-to-win giveaways, install this WordPress plug in, and access it via your Tools menu.
 Select a blog post, and it will choose a random comment and display their name and email address.
 You can even tell it to discard multiple entries from the same person.